Patent Foramen Ovale (PFO)

-The foramen ovale normally closes as blood pressure rises in the left side of the heart after birth.
-Once it is closed, the blood flows to the lungs to get oxygen before it enters the left side of the heart and gets pumped to the rest of the body.
+The foramen ovale normally closes after birth.
+This happens when the baby starts to breathe and blood starts to flow to the lungs to get oxygen.
+This blood then enters the left side of the baby’s heart before getting pumped to the rest of their body.

 Symptoms and Causes